-- Development in the Water: Any development such as new mooring basins, fill, construction of piers, armoring of coast, or dredging that is proposed within the following waters of Martha's Vineyard seaward of the mean high water mark: - a) Edgartown, Vineyard Haven, Menemsha or Oak Bluffs harbors or the West Basin in Aquinnah; or - b) A body of water of ten (10) acres or more; or - c) The ocean.
+- Development in or Adjacent to the Water: Any Development such as new mooring basins, fill, construction of piers, armoring of coast, or dredging that is within or adjacent to the following waters of Martha's Vineyard or is within 25 feet landward of the mean high water mark of: - a) Edgartown, Vineyard Haven, Menemsha or Oak Bluffs harbors or the West Basin in Aquinnah; or - b) a body of water of ten (10) acres or more; or - c) the ocean.

-Exemptions from item 5.1 are:
+Exempted from this section 5.1 are:

-- 1) Private piers serving only the residents of the property on which it is located that are not located on a state or federally designated barrier beach; and - 2) Municipal dredging projects located entirely within a single Town and conducted in accordance with a dredging management plan that has been duly adopted by the relevant Town agency. - 5.2 Changes to Commercial Piers: Any development which entails a change in use or intensity of use of a commercial pier with MVC concurrence. - 5.3 Commercial Development Related to Piers: Any commercial development located on the landward portion of the property on which a pier is located that proposes: - a) The creation of new commercial facilities related to the use of a pier; or - b) The expansion of existing commercial facilities related to the use of a pier; or - c) A change of use or a change in the intensity of use related to the use of a pier. - with MVC concurrence.
+- private piers or docks serving only the residents of the property on which it is located that are not located on a state or federally designated barrier beach; and - municipal dredging projects located entirely within a single Town and conducted in accordance with a dredging management plan that has been adopted by the relevant Town agency. - Changes to Commercial Piers: Any Development that entails a Change in Use or an Increase In Intensity of Use of a commercial pier with MVC Concurrence. - 5.3 Commercial Development Related to Piers: Any commercial Development located on the landward portion of the property on which a pier is located that proposes: - a) the creation of new commercial facilities related to the use of a pier; or - b) the expansion of existing commercial facilities related to the use of a pier; or - c) a Change of Use or an Increase in Intensity of Use related to the use of a pier. - with MVC Concurrence.